 (1) To satisfy the requirements of this section, the permittees shall continue to implement the SWMP elements identified in Part III.A.7.d of this permit.

 e.
-Public Notification: The permittees shall continue to implement a program to promote, publicize, and facilitate public reporting of illicit discharges.
+Public Outreach: The permittees shall continue to implement a program to promote, publicize, and facilitate public reporting of suspected illicit discharges.

 (1) To satisfy the requirements of this section, the permittees shall continue to implement the SWMP elements identified in Part III.A.7.e of this permit.